ppcasm/gsdevkit/README.md

 Q: How do I run this script?

 A: Very simple.
 Copy the build.sh script anywhere on your system, or even run it from place by typing something along the lines of ./build.sh and then it'll ask for your root password and after that it takes a long while but everything should be automated and you should end up with a message letting you know when it's finished.
 At that point you should have a complete and ready toolchain to start programming for N64 using a GameShark!

+SHAMELESS PLUG:

+By using some of the code in gsuploader that HCS wrote for accessing the MOSCHIP 7705 USB to parallel port adapter pins directly, I was able to create a demo/test software that let's you use this same adapter with legacy software (software usually mapped to 0x378 etc) With a few changes though (mainly to the READ_PORT and WRITE_PORT functions) it can be made to work with microcontrollers and such.
+The software only works on Windows at the moment, but if you're interested in this kind of thing then check it out at https://github.com/ppcasm/mappar